 - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are notional timber with GWG doors.
-These should be upgraded to certified FD30s door sets as part of any future refurbishments.
-A refurbishment program was confirmed by email on 16.06.22.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are a mix of notional timber and GWG doors and nominal flush fit timber FD30 doors.
+These should be upgraded to certified FD30s as part of any future refurbishments.

-11) Accessed Flat 12 has no self-closing device, or combined smoke seal and intumescent strip.
-A self-closing device and combined smoke seal and intumescent strip are required to be fitted.
+11) Accessed Flat 18 has no self-closing device, and no intumescent seal.
+A self-closing device and intumescent strips are required to be fitted.
 See Action 7/11.